 DataOps (Data Operations) has assumed a critical role in the age of big data to drive definitive impact on business outcomes.

 DataOps involves process-oriented and agile methodology that synergizes the components of DevOps lifecycle and the capabilities of data engineers and data scientists to support data-focused workloads in enterprises.

 In simple terms, DataOps can be defined as a methodology that offers speed and agility to data pipelines, thereby enhancing the quality of data and delivery practices.
 DataOps enables greater collaboration within organizations and drives data initiatives at scale.
 With the help of automation, DataOps improves the availability, accessibility, and integration of data.
 It brings people, processes, and technology together to deliver reliable and high-quality data to all stakeholders.
 Rooted in the agile methodology, DataOps aims at offering optimal consumer experience by continuous delivery of analytic insights.

 2. How is DataOps different from DevOps?

 DataOps is often considered DevOps applied to data analytics.
 However, DataOps is more than just that.
 It also combines key capabilities of data engineers and data scientists to offer a robust, process-driven structure to data-focused enterprises.
-DevOps combines software development and IT operations to ensure continuous delivery in the systems development lifecycle.
+DevOps principles combine software development and IT operations to ensure continuous delivery in the systems development lifecycle.
 Whereas, DataOps also brings niche capabilities of key contributors in the data chain – data developers, data analysts, data scientists, and data engineers – to ensure greater collaboration in the development of data flows.
-Also, while comparing DataOps and DevOps, it is worth noting that DevOps focuses on transforming the delivery capability of software development teams whereas DataOps emphasizes the transformation of analytics models and intelligence systems with the help of data engineers.
+Also, while comparing DevOps and DataOps processes, it is worth noting that DevOps focuses on transforming the delivery capability of software development teams whereas DataOps emphasizes the transformation of analytics models and intelligence systems with the help of data engineers.